The Gambler (1974 film): Reception

-The film holds a score of 80% on Rotten Tomatoes based on 10 reviews.
+The film holds a score of 82% on Rotten Tomatoes based on 11 reviews.

 Remake

 In August 2011, Paramount Pictures announced a remake of the 1974 film The Gambler with the original producers, Irwin Winkler and Robert Chartoff.
 Intended as a new directorial project for Martin Scorsese, it was reported that Leonardo DiCaprio was attached as the star and William Monahan would write the screenplay.

-In a 2011 interview, screenwriter James Toback gave the story of the original film's autobiographical background and development, and criticized the announcement of the remake.
+Toback criticized the announcement of the remake, revealing that the original had an autobiographical background.

-Scorsese left the project and filmmaker Todd Phillips was in talks to take over as of August 2012.

-In September 2013, Mark Wahlberg and director Rupert Wyatt expressed interest in remaking the film.
-The film was released on December 25, 2014.
+Scorsese left the project after which filmmaker Todd Phillips was in talks to take over, before the film was made by director Rupert Wyatt with Mark Wahlberg in the lead role.
+It was released on December 25, 2014.